haskell/mtl/README.markdown

 * A type class `StateFoo` with the transformer operations.
 * A data type `FooT` with instances for all monad transformer classes.
 * Functions to run the transformed computation, e.g. `runFooT`.
+For the actual transformers, there are usually a number of useful runner functions.

 ### Lifting